 The most important function of any Fire Department is prevention.
 Through education and inspections, we hope to prevent/reduce the occurrence of situations that produce injury, death, and destruction of property or negatively impact our environment.
 Our goal is always to save lives, save property and prevent damage to the environment.

-We appreciate your interest and continued support for our department.
-If you have any questions about our department or the services we provide, please feel free to contact Fire Chief, Ken Pflug at 859-238-1211 or email us.
+We appreciate your interest and continued support of our department.
+If you have any questions about our department or the services we provide, please feel free to contact Fire Chief, Doug Simpson at 859-238-1211.
 And always be fire safe!